cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.16.1v0.1
 Security sandbox SHOULD be enabled to provide additional protections for their email messages.

-- _Rationale:_ Without a security sandbox, any emails with malicious content could potentially interact directly with the users' systems, posing a risk.
+- _Rationale:_ Without a security sandbox, emails with malicious content could potentially interact directly with the users' systems, posing a risk.
 By enabling the security sandbox, additional protections are provided for email messages, reducing this risk and enhancing the safety and integrity of user data and systems.
 - _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping